sympower/dt-data-load-tool/docs/website/docs/plus/features/transformations/setup.md

 <Link/>

-dlt+ provides a powerful mechanism for executing transformations on your data using a locally spun-up cache.
+data_load_tool+ provides a powerful mechanism for executing transformations on your data using a locally spun-up cache.
 It automatically creates and manages the cache before execution and cleans it up afterward.

 A transformation consists of functions that modify data stored in a [cache](../../core-concepts/cache.md).
 These transformations can be implemented using:

 * [dbt models](./dbt-transformations.md)
 * [🧪 Python user-defined functions](./python-transformations.md)

-By combining a cache and transformations, you can efficiently process data loaded via dlt and move it to a new destination.
+By combining a cache and transformations, you can efficiently process data loaded via data_load_tool and move it to a new destination.

 :::caution
 Local transformations are currently limited to specific use cases and are only compatible with data stored in filesystem-based destinations: